connorobro/Project01/README.md

 Following the React Native Expo documentation, I then used them in my API URL as: https://api.adzuna.com/v1/api/jobs/us/categories?app_id=${process.env.EXPO_PUBLIC_ADZUNA_APP_ID}&app_key=${process.env.EXPO_PUBLIC_ADZUNA_API_KEY}

 **Favorite Part**
 I enjoyed making the buttons, writing the code to make them functional, and building the overall layout.
-I also liked figuring out how to implement the API and creating the user profile page, where I debugged and tested different ideas—such as when to allow users to edit, and how to handle password and username changes.
+I also liked figuring out how to implement the API and creating the user profile page, where I debugged and tested different ideas such as when to allow users to edit, and how to handle password and username changes.

 **Redo**
 If I could redo something, I would improve the testing to make it more robust.
 I would include more cases, such as checking edge cases in functions and ensuring proper element rendering.